Rkebede/hello-world/README.md

 # hello-world
 First repository
-This is a change that is being made int he readme
+This is a change that is being made in the readme